MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserManagedDevice.md

 ### -ChromeOSDeviceInfo
 List of properties of the ChromeOS Device.
+Default is an empty list.
+To retrieve actual values GET call needs to be made, with device id and included in select parameter.
 To construct, please use Get-Help -Online and see NOTES section for CHROMEOSDEVICEINFO properties and create a hash table.

 ```yaml